Jenna Lo Castro, Ph.D.

 Jenna M. Lo Castro, Ph.D., is an assistant professor of public relations and advertising at Point Park University.
 Prior to joining the Point Park community, she was an assistant professor of corporate communications at Penn State, Fayette.
 She has taught at Pittsburgh universities including Duquesne, Carlow and Chatham.

 Lo Castro is currently a director of communications and strategy for Oyster Creative Collective, a marketing agency in Pittsburgh.
 She has been a reviewer for various communication journals such as the Pennsylvania Communication Annual, the Ohio Communication Journal and the Communication & Critical/Cultural Studies Journal.
 She also has industry experience in advertising and has written for both magazine and newspaper.

 - Ad Fed

 - National Communication Association

 - New York State Communication Association

 - Rhetoric of Gender

-- Downing, C. & Lo Castro, J. (Forthcoming 2021).
+- Downing, C. & Lo Castro, J. (2021).
 Integrated Marketing Communication.
-In T. Gillis (Ed.), Global Standard of Communication Profession.
+In T. Gillis (Ed.), The IABC Guide for Practical Business Communication: A Global Standard Primer.
 International Association of Business Communicators.